intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/3-encoder.md

 import spec_push_not_push_l_r from './img/spec_push_not_push_l_r.png'
 import merge_spec_l_r from './img/merge_spec_l_r.png'

+*This article details all settings and adjustments to the default Encoder behavior on Grid modules.*

+---

+# Encoder modes explained

-An encoder can be set to 3 different modes:
+All encoders can be set to 3 different modes:
-- Absolute (default), acts like a potentiometer 0-127 CC values
+- **Absolute** (default), acts like a potentiometer 0-127 CC values
-- Relative Bin Offset, 63-65 CC values
+- **Relative Bin Offset**, 63-65 CC values
-- Relative 2's Complement, 1-127 CC values
+- **Relative 2's Complement**, 1-127 CC values

-Let's add an **Encoder Mode** action block to the *init* event of the encoder control element.
+Let's add an **Encoder Mode Action** block to the *init* event of the encoder control element.
 We could put it onto the *encoder* event as well, but pay attention to the order of execution on an action chain.

 <ImageLightbox imageSrc={encoder_mode_init} citation={""} styling={'w-4/5 object-contain'}/>

 ## Absolute mode

 This is the default mode of the encoder.
-In this mode, the encoder acts like a potentiometer, with a MIDI value CC range 0-127.
+In this mode, the encoder acts like a potentiometer, with a MIDI value CC range of 0-127.

 Opening the MIDI Monitor panel will show the values sent by the encoder.
-When you continue a right rotating motion, the values will gradually change up until to the encoder's maximum value.
-Rotating the encoder to the left will gradually decrease the value until it reaches the minimum value.
+If you keep rotating the encoder clockwise, the values will gradually increase until reaching the encoder's maximum value, 127.
+Rotating the encoder to counterclockwise will gradually decrease the value until it reaches the minimum value, zero.

 <ImageLightbox imageSrc={absolute_enc_change} citation={"Encoder set to absolute mode behaves like a potmeter"} styling={'w-4/5 object-contain'}/>